AOP SEAT RESERVES:

 , i.e. Sec 750-Class meets May 17 - June 18.
 Final assignment due August 14.

-For special session section numbers and all 700 and 800 section numbers, you have to enter begin and end dates.
-If the section is meeting the full semester (fall or spring), use the dates above which include final exam week.
+*For special session section numbers (300-399) and all 700 and 800 section numbers, you have to enter begin and end dates.
+When adding or editing a section, if the section is meeting the Full Term, First Half, or Second Half, select one of those options listed, otherwise select Specific Dates and type in the dates – mm/dd/yy.

 For additional dates, please visit the academic calendar website: https://www.reg.msu.edu/ROInfo/Calendar/Academic.aspx